SSGL-SEP/speech_explorer/documentation/deployment.md

 - Follow the instructions for installing AWS CLI at https://aws.amazon.com/cli/
 - Type: `aws s3 cp {local folder} s3://{bucket name}/{folder name}` to upload audio files

-# Building a local version with Electron
+# Building a local version with Electron-builder

 Audio files must be in `public/audio/{dataset name}/`.

+Electron application is built using [electron-builder](https://github.com/electron-userland/electron-builder).
+Electron-builder uses settings defined in package.json.
+To customize build refer to [electron-builder wiki](https://github.com/electron-userland/electron-builder/wiki).
+Electron-builder will only create distributions for current platform.
+To create distributions for multiple platforms it is recommended to use build servers.

+  - Type: npm run dist to locally create distributions on Linux or Mac.
+  - Type: npm run dist-win to locally create distribution on Windows.

+# Building and releasing a local version using build servers

-- Aleksi
+- Todo

 # Running the app locally with Node.js